-- Developing close relationships with administration and emphasizing the skills and growth district office entails - Traveling on weekends - Carpooling - Meeting up at already scheduled district events (ex.
+- Developing close relationships with administration and emphasizing the skills and growth district office entails - Traveling on weekends - Provide a variety of virtual/hybrid experiences - Carpooling - Meeting up at already scheduled district events (ex.
 CDEs and LDEs)

 We firmly believe our district officers are some of the best members Kansas FFA has and also know that with the training you receive, you possess the tools and skills necessary to continue growing others as well as yourself.
 Take the opportunity of chapter visits to express yourself as well as develop others.
 Here are some things to consider while conducting chapter visits: